-From the first day of your nursing career, you can position yourself as an informal leader.
+From the first day of your nursing career you can position yourself as an informal leader.
 How a nurse presents themselves professionally, interacts with co-workers, patients, and leadership, and exhibits an eagerness and willingness to learn and provide a high standard of patient care, are all examples of proficiencies that would place someone in an informal leadership light.

 The New England Journal of Medicine 2017 survey highlighted the attitude that interpersonal skills, and the deployment of these within a team, is a key mark of leadership.
 Leadership does not come from the conferral of a degree, nor does it come after attending a conference, or becoming a member of a professional organization.
 Leadership does not even come from being placed in a managerial position.
-Leadership is actions, attitudes, respect, and responsibility to and for yourself, and those on your team.

 Emotional intelligence, or, how we get there